jnlandu/tensor-tensor-toolbox-in-python/README.md

 ## Tensor-Tensor Toolbox in Python

-This repo povides the python implementation of basic tensor operations under t-product defined in the paper by [J. M. Kilmer and C. D. Martin, "Factorization strategies for third-order tensors," Linear Algebra and its Applications, vol. 435, no. 3, pp. 641-658, Aug.
+This repo povides the python implementation of tensor operations under the tensor-tensor product (also known t-product) proposed in the the paper by [J. M. Kilmer and C. D. Martin, "Factorization strategies for third-order tensors," Linear Algebra and its Applications, vol. 435, no. 3, pp. 641-658, Aug.
 2011](https://www.sciencedirect.com/science/article/pii/S0024379510004830).

-The implementations follows from the repo [Tensor-tensor-product-toolbox](https://github.com/canyilu/Tensor-tensor-product-toolbox), which presents a MATLAB implementation of the same operations.
+The implementation follows from the repo [Tensor-tensor-product-toolbox](https://github.com/canyilu/Tensor-tensor-product-toolbox), which presents a MATLAB implementation of the same operations.

+We made some modifications to adapt the code to python and PyTorch framework, and added some functionalities.
+We  also  packaged the code to make it easy to install, to use, and to contribute.

 To get you understand the t-product and its applications, please refer to the following papers:
 - [J. M. Kilmer, K. Braman, N. Hao, and R. C. Hoover, "Third-order tensors as operators on matrices: a theoretical and computational framework with applications in imaging," SIAM Journal on Matrix Analysis and Applications, vol. 34, no. 1, pp. 148-172, Jan.
 2013.](https://epubs.siam.org/doi/10.1137/120876800)